-Team bonding, the fun away-game road trips, and the sweet victory celebrations will not happen this spring.
-The conferences shut down all playoffs and championship events, which has broken a lot of hearts: parents cannot see their kids play, and fans can’t watch the sports they love.
+Team bonding, the away-game road trips, and the victory celebrations will not happen this spring.
+The conference shut down all playoffs and championship events.

 According to the NCAA website, there are more than 460,000 NCAA student-athletes who compete in 24 sports every year.